defarbs/defarbs.github.io/_posts/2020-10-22-oscp-review.md

 ## Helpful Blogs, Tools & Scripts

-Cutting straight to the chase, here is a list of every helpful blog post, tool and script I utilized when preparing for and taking my OSCP exam.
+Here is a list of every helpful blog post, tool and script I utilized when preparing for and taking my OSCP exam.

 <p><br></p>
 <a href="https://github.com/21y4d/nmapAutomator">nmapAutomator</a> - Automates nmap scans to run in the background with different degrees of depth when scanning.
 <br>